aiven/terraform-provider-aiven/docs/resources/grafana.md

 data and switching to a plan with fewer nodes might not be supported.
 The basic plan names are `hobbyist`, `startup-x`, `business-x` and `premium-x` where `x` is (roughly) the amount of memory on each node (also other attributes like number of CPUs and amount of disk space varies but naming is based on memory).
-The exact options can be seen from the Aiven web console's Create Service dialog.
+The available options can be seem from the [Aiven pricing page](https://aiven.io/pricing).

 * `project_vpc_id` - (Optional) optionally specifies the VPC the service should run in.
 If the value is not set the service is not run inside a VPC.
 When set, the value should be given as a